zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 ### Visual Studio

 Visual Studio is Microsoft's IDE and is the de facto tool for developing .NET projects.
 You can download Visual Studio from the [Visual Studio official website](https://visualstudio.microsoft.com/).
-It also has a **free Community edition** which is more than enough for ABP projects.
+It also has a **free Community edition**, which is more than enough for ABP projects.

 ### Visual Studio Code